 Two photographers also provide an exceptional insurance policy, not only do we have back up equipment but back up photographers.
 It hasn’t happened yet but should something unfortunate render us unable to work at a wedding you will still have a photographer in attendance taking images.
 If a solo shooter breaks a leg or a backup camera your coverage ends there.

 In conclusion the question should be “Why would you have one photographer when you could have two?”

-Yes, we really do not have any limits on our coverage time.
-Murray and I are there to document your entire day, from the time you start getting ready until the evening celebrations, we don’t want to miss anything.
+Wedding photography services without time limits means we can document your entire day, from the time you start getting ready until the evening celebrations, we don’t want to miss anything.
 We tend to arrive a few hours before you get into your dress and leave about an hour after first dance, of course if there are important things happening later (i.e. fireworks) we stay on to capture them.

 We would recommend an engagement shoot to anyone.
 It is a great excuse to get to know each other better, your likes and dislikes and how you see and feel about your wedding day.

-Finally, an engagement photo shoot provides you with an extra set of beautiful photographs.
-In the past they have been used for things such as wedding invites, signing boards/ books, beer bottle labels, sticks of rock labels, framed images, wedding websites and social media profiles!
+Finally, an engagement photo shoot provides you with an extra set of beautiful couple photographs.
+In the past they have been used for things such as wedding invites, signing boards/ books, beer bottle labels, sticks of rock labels, framed images and wedding websites, not forgetting the all important social media profiles!

 We include 50 miles of travel in the price of an engagement shoot but are happy to travel further (locations within 25 miles of our offices mean that we have greater availability in our diary).